 Any time you’re struggling to make payments you can defer them.
-And if you’re still struggling after five years, you can apply for debt reduction.
+And if you’re still struggling after five years, you can apply for debt reduction with an iva.
 It used to be that you could apply for debt reduction every six months, but the rules have changed.
 Make sure you have up to date information on your loan process.

 Make more, spend less